15 Email Etiquette Rules You Should Follow At Workplace

 8. Don't share controversial topics

 Your email remains on the server even after you have deleted it from your account.
-So, it is preferable to discuss sensitive material in person or over the phone rather than by email.
+So, discussing sensitive material in person or over the phone is preferable rather than by email.

 10. Email signature etiquette

-Refrain from using abbreviations in business emails as it is considered poor email etiquette.
+Refrain from using abbreviations in business emails, which is considered poor email etiquette.
 Working professionals don't have much time to read and respond to emails.
-So write direct words instead of using abbreviations that you only know.
+So, write direct words instead of using abbreviations that you only know.

 12. Always introduce first